lerooze/elfund-docs/docs/source/dev.rst

 Development
 ===========
-We'd love you to contribute to *IFDat-docs*!
+We'd love you to contribute to *ELFund-docs*!

 .. contents::